Matilda of Tuscany: Disputes with Henry IV

 In the 1090s Henry IV got increasingly on the defensive.
 A coalition of the southern German princes had prevented him from returning to the empire over the Alpine passes.
-For several years the Emperor remained inactive in the area around Verona.
+For several years the emperor remained inactive in the area around Verona.
 In the spring of 1093, Conrad, his eldest son and heir to the throne, fell from him.
-With the support of Matilda along with the Patarene-minded cities of northern Italy (Cremona, Lodi, Milan and Piacenza), the prince rebelled against his father.
-Sources close to the Emperor saw the reason for the rebellion of the son against his father as Matilda's influence on Conrad, but contemporary sources don't reveal any closer contact between the two before the rebellion.
+With the support of Matilda along with the Patarene-minded cities of northern Italy (Cremona, Lodi, Milan, and Piacenza), the prince rebelled against his father.
+Sources close to the emperor saw Matilda's influence on Conrad as the reason for the rebellion of the son against his father, but contemporary sources don't reveal any closer contact between the two before the rebellion.
 A little later, Conrad was taken prisoner by his father but with Matilda's help, he was freed.
-With the support of the Margravine, Conrad crowned King of Italy by Archbishop Anselm III of Milan before 4 December 1093.
-Together with the Pope, Matilda organized the marriage of King Conrad with Maximilla, daughter of Count Roger I of Sicily.
+With the support of the Margravine, Conrad was crowned King of Italy by Archbishop Anselm III of Milan before 4 December 1093.
+Together with the pope, Matilda organized the marriage of King Conrad with Maximilla, daughter of Count Roger I of Sicily.
 This was intended to win the support of the Normans of southern Italy against Henry IV.
 Conrad's initiatives to expand his rule in northern Italy probably led to tensions with Matilda, and for this, he didn't find any more support for his rule.
-After 22 October 1097, his political activity was virtually ended, being only mentioned his death in the summer of 1101 from a fever.
+After 22 October 1097, his political activity was virtually ended, his death in the summer of 1101 from a fever being the only mention.

 In 1094 Henry IV's second wife, the Rurikid princess Eupraxia of Kiev (renamed Adelaide after her marriage), escaped from her imprisonment at the monastery of San Zeno and spread serious allegations against him.
 Henry IV then had her arrested in Verona.
 With the help of Matilda, Adelaide was able to escape again and find refuge with her.
 At the beginning of March 1095 Pope Urban II called the Council of Piacenza under the protection of Matilda.
 There Adelaide appeared and made a public confession about Henry IV "because of the unheard-of atrocities of fornication which she had endured with her husband": she accused Henry IV of forcing her to participate in orgies, and, according to some later accounts, of attempting a black mass on her naked body.
 Thanks to these scandals and division within the Imperial family, the prestige and power of Henry IV was increasingly weakened.
 After the synod, Matilda no longer had any contact with Adelaide.